 India and the Himalayas Lessons

 Other Hindus will eat poultry and fish, but will not eat beef.
-Cows are particularly sacred to Hindus.
-It is not unusual to see a cow wandering through the streets of an Indian city.
+Cows are particularly sacred to Hindus because they are associated with Brahma; it is not unusual to see a cow wandering through the streets of an Indian city.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.

 Dowling, Mike.
 "Hinduism at mrdowling.com". www.mrdowling.com.
 Updated March 24, 2014.
 Web.
 Date of Access. <http://www.mrdowling.com/612-himnduism.html>